2er0/MapReduceSlim/README.md

 The mapper function
 has to perform a mapping defined like this: <img src="https://render.githubusercontent.com/render/math?math=m(k,v) -> (k',v')*">.
 It takes a key-value pair and returns new key-value pairs, such as:
-`('Hello', 1)`.
+`('Hello', 1), ('world', 1)`.
 The produced key-value pair must not correlate with the input key-value pair in this function.

 The reducer retakes a key-value pair, but the value is therefore a list of values that share the same key, such as: `('Hello', [1, 1, 1])`.